 Almost everyone will wish to know how much a new nose piercing will hurt before they get it, especially those who have never had a piercing before.

 Having this knowledge can help you to prepare for what is about to come, and could even help to minimize the pain during and after the procedure.
 So keep on reading.

 Nose Piercing Pain

 In general, the more relaxed you are going in for a piercing, the less intensely you will feel the pain.
 Believe me, nose piercing pain is bearable.
 After all, everyone who has gotten a nose piercing before you have, has gone through the pain.
 Based on how other people describe nose piercing pain, here’s what you might expect.

 The pain will likely be enough to make your eyes water.
 This happens often with nose piercings, in particular, because the nose tissue is connected to your sinuses, and when the nose is irritated, it sends nerve signals for the eyes to water.

 If you’ve had other areas of your body pierced, then you may have some comparison of what to expect.
 Ear piercings are the most common piercing, so we’ll compare a nose piercing to those.
 Earlobes are pretty much the least painful area of the body to have pierced.
-So if you’re going in for a nose piercing expecting it to feel the same as earlobe piercing, you’ll be in for a shock.
+Consequently, if you’re going in for a nose piercing expecting it to feel the same as earlobe piercing, you’ll be in for a shock.

-But cartilage piercing can be one of the more painful piercings because the needle has to go through thicker, firmer tissue.
-So if you’ve had a cartilage piercing done, you can expect nose piercing pain to be somewhat similar to that.
+On the other hand, cartilage piercing can be one of the more painful piercings because the needle has to go through thicker, firmer tissue.
+Therefore, if you’ve had a cartilage piercing done, you can expect nose piercing pain to be somewhat similar to that.